 Click Close button

-Now you can see that our default tableau Map is replaced by the Satellite map that we created in mapbox.
+Now you can see that our default tableau Map replaced by the Satellite map that we created in mapbox.

-If you want to check which Background Map is currently using then Go to the Maps -> Background Maps.
+If you want to check which Background Map is using currently and Go to the Maps -> Background Maps.
 You can see it is using NewRoadMap instead of the tableau.

 You can Zoom any particular location